 Brain machine interfaces eventually smoothed out, but there were definite bumpy spots along the road.
 The history channels say one whole mining colony was lost to AI implants.
 They didn’t reproduce.
 No desire for it, they were too busy building a paperclip machine.
 They were supposed to be mining ore, but instead started converting that ore into paperclips.
 Then they started converting everything into paperclips.
 Probably would have taken over the entire planet had they not been bombed into smithereens.

 I’ve never been one for an AI implant, myself.
 AI-enhanced people tend to be less creative.
 Their intuition withers away for some reason.
-Since I do most of my thinking when I’m sitting on the toilet, showering, or otherwise not paying much attention, I’m pretty certain that my contributions to society would tank if AI were in charge of my limited brain capacity.
+Since I do most of my thinking when I’m sitting on the toilet, showering, or otherwise not paying much attention, I’m pretty certain that my contributions to society would tank if AI were in charge of my limited brain capacity

 About halfway through the second quarter, I notice that we seem to be getting a lot of foul calls.
 I call up the visual overlay for fouls and find a long list of them.
 A disproportionate number compared to the Harbingers.
 Offsides, clipping, false start, chop block, personal foul, checking – I thought that was hockey – targeting, unsportsmanlike conduct – what do they think this is, a daycare?
 It’s a lot of fouls.
 At any given point, there’s at least one frozen Blood Sun on the field.